RadicallyOpen/RadicallyOpen/about.markdown

 #### Emotional over control {#overcontrol}

-Although self-control is often thought desirable --- and uncontrolled behaviour is often censured --- too much self-control is an underlying factor in many treatment-resistant conditions.
-Excessive self-control is associated with social isolation, poor interpersonal functioning, and severe and difficult-to-treat mental health problems, such as anorexia nervosa, chronic depression, and obsessive-compulsive personality disorder (e.g., Lynch & Cheavens, 2008; Riso et al., 2003; Zucker et al., 2007).
+Although 'self-control' is thought desirable---and uncontrolled behaviour is often censured---self-control is an underlying factor in many treatment-resistant conditions.
+Excessive self-control is associated with social isolation, poor interpersonal functioning, and can result in severe and difficult-to-treat mental health problems, such as anorexia nervosa, chronic depression, and obsessive-compulsive personality disorder (e.g., Lynch & Cheavens, 2008; Riso et al., 2003; Zucker et al., 2007).

 #### A significant adaptation of standard DBT